FourierFlows/GeophysicalFlows.jl/docs/src/stochastic_forcing.md

     All modules included in GeophysicalFlows.jl use **Stratonovich calculus**.

-The choice of Stratonovich calculus for GeophysicalFlows.jl was made since this calculus "works the same" with both stochastic and deterministic forcing, i.e. with Stratonovich calculus we have the same chain rules for differentiation for stochastic functions as the chain rules we learn in normal-deterministic calculus).
+The choice of Stratonovich calculus for GeophysicalFlows.jl was made since this calculus "works the same" with both stochastic and deterministic forcing, i.e., with Stratonovich calculus we have the same chain rules for differentiation for stochastic functions as the chain rules we learn in normal-deterministic calculus).
 Therefore, with the Stratonovich calculus the code does not really "care" whether the user implement deterministic or stochastic forcing.

 If you are interested in learning more regarding the two stochastic calculi and how they are numerically implemented then read on; otherwise you can skip this section of the documentation.

 ## Stochastic Differential Equations (SDEs)